eLdOchLagor/TNM084-Procedural-Voronoi-Spheres/README.md

-# Procedurally Generate Voronoi Spheres
+# Procedurally Generated Voronoi Spheres
 This is a project made in the course TNM084 at Linköping University.
 The project is a program that allows the user to generate different sphere meshes using spherical Voronoi noise.
 It is accomplished by generating a bunch of random seed points on the surface of a sphere using Fibonacci lattice, calculating the convex hull of the points to get the Delaunay triangulation, and then extracting the Voronoi edges since it is the dual of the Delaunay.
 A very simple mesh is then generated for exporting.